gatsbyjs/gatsby/docs/blog/2019-09-26-gatsby-perf/index.md

 How do you know it’s blazing fast?
 How can it be even more blazing (incineratingly?) fast?

-These are questions the Gatsby core team has thought about a lot recently, since our recent release of Gatsby v2 improved upon Gatsby v1's gold standard to squeeze even more performance out of every site.
+These are questions the Gatsby core team has thought about recently, since our recent release of Gatsby v2 improved upon Gatsby v1's gold standard to squeeze even more performance out of every site.

 And what are some simple, meaningful metrics to _know_ if your site is blazing fast?